shrivastavpush/News.com/README.md

 A modern news application built with React that provides live news updates across multiple categories with infinite scroll functionality.

+**Note: The NewsAPI will only work in development mode (localhost).
+For production deployment, you'll need a paid subscription as the free API key is restricted to localhost only.**

 ## Features

 - Live news updates from NewsAPI